Skip to content

 Equal-weighted portfolio optimiser.

-EqualWeighted allocates equal weight to all N assets in the portfolio:
+EqualWeighted allocates equal weight to all N assets in the portfolio.

 wi=1Ni.